 warn_override_implicit_import

-(default), a warning is printed.
+is true (default), a warning is printed.
 Below is an

 example of a module that uses library(lists), but redefines flatten/2,